Birdwatching in California

 Active in local Peregrine Audubon Club.
 Two hours north of San Francisco Bay Area.

-J Friedberg Watsonville, Santa Cruz to Monterey area Weekend English
+J Friedberg Watsonville, Santa Cruz to Monterey area Weekend English, some German

 Several sloughs in the Watsonville area provide excellent wetlands birding, while inland birding also is available at Watsonville parks and lakes.
 I am a beginning-intermediate level birder, with much more enthusiasm than expertise.
 My wife and I are only available on Sundays.